Spencer Drango

-Spencer Joseph Drango (born October 15, 1992) is a former American football guard.
-He played college football at Baylor.
-A freshman All-American in 2012, Drango was considered one of the best offensive tackles in his class.
-He was drafted by the Cleveland Browns in the fifth round of the 2016 NFL Draft.
+Spencer Joseph Drango (born October 15, 1992) is an American former professional football player who was an offensive lineman in the National Football League (NFL).
+He played college football for the Baylor Bears.
+A Freshman All-American in 2012, Drango was considered one of the best offensive tackles in his class.
+He was selected by the Cleveland Browns in the fifth round of the 2016 NFL draft.

-High school career
+Early life

 A native of Austin, Texas, Drango attended Cedar Park High School, where he was an All-State offensive lineman.
 As senior, he registered 144 knockdowns while not allowing a sack, helping Cedar Park to a 13–1 record and UIL quarterfinals, where they lost 21–20 to Michael Brewer's Austin Lake Travis.

 Regarded as a four-star recruit by Rivals.com, Drango was listed as the No. 23 offensive tackle prospect in 2011.
 He picked Baylor over offers from Arkansas, Louisiana State, Stanford, and Texas.

 College career

 After redshirting his initial year at Baylor, Drango took over from Cyril Richardson as starting left tackle for the Bears in 2012.
 He started all 13 games and was named Freshman All-American by Scout/FoxSports (first-team) and Phil Steele (second-team).

 Midway through his sophomore season, Drango had back surgery for a ruptured disk, but Baylor athletic trainer Jacob Puente helped him recover so he could play football once again.

 In his senior year, Drango had the highest pass-blocking efficiency in college football according to Pro Football Focus.
-He allowed only three quarterback hurries, and just a single QB hit—against Oklahoma State defensive end Emmanuel Ogbah—all season, giving him a nation-leading 99.2 pass blocking efficiency.
+He allowed only three quarterback hurries, and just a single quarterback hit—against Oklahoma State defensive end Emmanuel Ogbah—all season, giving him a nation-leading 99.2 pass blocking efficiency.

 Professional career

 Pre-draft

 Coming out of college, Drango was projected to go anywhere from the fourth to the seventh round by NFL analysts.
-NFLDraftScout.com ranked him the 19th best guard in the 2016 NFL Draft.
-He played in the Senior bowl and reportedly met with representatives from the Chicago Bears.
+NFLDraftScout.com ranked him the 19th best guard in the 2016 NFL draft.
+He played in the Senior Bowl and reportedly met with representatives from the Chicago Bears.
 While teams were fond of his upper body strength, ability to play in space, quality pass protection technique, and his quality setup in pass sets many pegged him as an eventual NFL backup or low-end starter with sloppy hand placement during blocks with a predictable punch in pass protection.
 He attended the NFL Scouting Combine and put up decent numbers in the positional drills and workouts.
 At Baylor's annual Pro Day, he decided to stand on his combine numbers and only participate in positional drills.
-61 scouts and representatives, including Pittsburgh Steelers' head coach Mike Tomlin and Houston Texans' head coach Bill O'Brien, from all 32 NFL teams came to watch Drango, Corey Coleman, Shawn Oakman, Xavien Howard, Andrew Billings, and 11 other prospects workout.
+61 scouts and representatives, including Pittsburgh Steelers head coach Mike Tomlin and Houston Texans head coach Bill O'Brien, from all 32 NFL teams came to watch Drango, Corey Coleman, Shawn Oakman, Xavien Howard, Andrew Billings, and 11 other prospects workout.
 Although Drango was a top 10 tackle at Baylor each of the past two seasons, almost all analysts pegged him as an offensive guard in the NFL.